RobMurray98/HFuzz/README.md

 ```

 `cswp` is a $1$-sensitive function that swaps the values in a $\otimes$ pair if the second is less than the first.
 In order to reference `PrimTens` you must import `HFuzz.Internal`.
 The above definition requires deferred type erorrs to be enabled as it cannot be determined whether certain type constraints hold at compile time.
 At runtime we can use helper function `checkType` to enforce a starting context, and can determine its type by giving it a starting context to build from.

+You can access non-differentially private evaluation functions by importing `HFuzz.Unsafe`.

 ## Extension